nicfv/Me/docs/blog/posts/2024-01-05-contributing.md

 1. *Made commits*: I edited the dates in the documentation and noted that those edits are to be published to my fork.
 1. *Submit a pull request*: Telling the owner of `material` that I wanted my code to be pulled into his official software repository.

 I heard back from Martin Donath, the owner of `material` who goes by the username [squidfunk](https://github.com/squidfunk) who recommended I simply change all the dates to 2024.
 So I did and my pull request was accepted!
-Despite being an absolutely tiny change, that makes me an official [contributor](https://github.com/squidfunk/mkdocs-material/commits?author=nicfv) for my favorite project, [`material`](https://github.com/squidfunk/mkdocs-material)!
+Despite being an absolutely tiny change, my GitHub icon even shows up at the bottom of the [page](https://squidfunk.github.io/mkdocs-material/plugins/blog/) I updated, thanks to the `git-committers` plugin.
+And, that makes me an official [contributor](https://github.com/squidfunk/mkdocs-material/commits?author=nicfv) for my favorite project, [`material`](https://github.com/squidfunk/mkdocs-material)!

 ## Everything